When and How To Drop a Pump Session Without Affecting Supply

 • Your baby is abnormally sleepy or lethargic.

 • Feed your baby on a schedule: Starting from a few hours after birth, breastfeed your baby every 2-3 hours in the beginning to establish supply.
-Then, when your baby is gaining enough weight and you’re producing enough milk, you can start feeding your baby on a more on-demand basis.
+When your baby is gaining enough weight and you’re producing enough milk, you can start feeding your baby on a more on-demand basis.

-• Be patient during growth spurts and sicknesses: Babies consume more milk when they’re growing, developing a new milestone, or feeling ill.
+• Be patient during growth spurts and sicknesses: Babies consume more milk when they’re growing or feeling ill.
 It may seem like you’re not producing enough milk, but eventually, your body will catch up to your baby’s needs.
-Be patient with yourself, and feed your baby when they seem hungry.

-• Consume a balanced diet: Breastfeeding mothers need healthy nutrients to maintain their energy and produce healthy milk for their babies.
-Eat a colorful diet of fruits, vegetables, proteins, and grains.
+• Consume a balanced diet: Eat a colorful diet of fruits, vegetables, proteins, and grains.
 Breastfeeding mothers should aim to eat 500 additional calories.

-• Stay hydrated: Breastfeeding mothers also tend to need to consume more water than other individuals.
+• Stay hydrated: Breastfeeding mothers need to consume more water than other individuals.
 Make sure you drink enough water so that you’re not thirsty throughout the day.

 • Manage your stress: Your stress levels and hormones can affect milk production.
 Stay active and practice relaxation techniques to relieve stress throughout the day.